HINKOKO/shell/basics/README.md

 Task 11 list all files in pwd, parent's of pwd and boot dir, in long format with hidden files also Task 12 prints the type of file
 Task 13 create a symbolic link to //bin///ls
+Task 14 copies all html files to the parent directory, with update option, that is to say only newer files or non-existing files will be copy